np-maintain/simple-recaptcha-new/README.md

 [![Build Status](https://travis-ci.org/np-maintain/simple-recaptcha-new.svg)](https://travis-ci.org/np-maintain/simple-recaptcha-new)

-Implements Google's [reCAPTCHA](https://developers.google.com/recaptcha/) in node.js.
+Implements Google's new ["No reCAPTCHA"](https://developers.google.com/recaptcha/) in node.js.
 Can be used with pure node.js or in combination with express.js.
 Doesn't require additional libraries, just core `http` module.

 ## Installation